thesp0nge/dawnscanner/README.md

 ### Codesake::Dawn security scan in action

-As output, dawn will put all security checks that are failed during the scan.
+As output, Codesake::Dawn will put all security checks that are failed during the scan.

 This the result of Codedake::Dawn running against a [Sinatra 1.4.2 web application](https://github.com/thesp0nge/railsberry2013) wrote for a talk I